 Use a blend with rich variation like this one in sunny areas that can really let the colors show.
-Or, use it in an area where the colors can get shown off – this isn’t a floor that you’ll want to cover with a throw rug.
+Or, use it in an area where the colors can get shown off – this isn’t a floor that you’ll want to cover with an area rug.

 The color gray swept through the interior design world a few years ago, and no area of the home or office has been left untouched.
 This year, another trendy gray look is sweeping through the interior design world.

 For contemporary spaces, you can’t go wrong with a smooth, light, wide plank hardwood floor.
 Hardwoods naturally darken and develop a patina as they age.
-But, a floor that’s been sanded takes on an entirely new look that’s very appealing in a modern home.
+But, a floor that’s been whitewashed takes on an entirely new look that’s very appealing in modern design trends.

 4. Rustic Textures